ParadymShift-Plant-BASED-Vegan-Jedi/ParadymShift-Plant-BASED-Vegan-Jedi/README.md

-- 👋 Hi, I’m @ParadymShift-Plant-BASED-Vegan-Jedi
+- 👋 Hi, I’m Robert Christensen.
 - 👀 I’m interested in ... philosophy, statistics, formal logic
-- 🌱 I’m currently learning ... python and custom command bot
+- 🌱 I’m currently learning ... python and mojo
 - 💞️ I’m looking to collaborate on ... any project.
-- 📫 How to reach me ... https://linktr.ee/paradymshiftmusic
+- 📫 How to reach me ... https://www.linkedin.com/in/robertchristensen-developer/

 <!---
 ParadymShift-Plant-BASED-Vegan-Jedi/ParadymShift-Plant-BASED-Vegan-Jedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.